 What is ESA: assessment phase?

-As of March 2020, as a result of the Coronavirus pandemic there are no face-to-face medicals.
-Instead you will be assessed either on the papers or by phone.
-This will apply for at least 3 months.
-On July 6th 2020 the DWP announced that there will continue to be no face-to-face assessments for ESA.
+In May 2021 the DWP announced that assessments would be carried out either over the phone, by video or on the papers.
+Only if it was not possible to do this for a person would there be a face-to-face assessment.
 The assessment provider that is due to carry out the assessment should contact you to tell you what will happen next.
 The assessment will either be a paper based one, or carried out over the phone.

 What is ESA: main phase?